cupslab/password_meter/README.md

   * Then run npm run do-browserify to generate the PasswordMeter.js file
   * Place the PasswordMeter.js file with the other web files (i.e., in the /example directory)

 Finally, the neural network that estimates password strength needs to be trained for a site's particular password-composition policy.
 The parameter files must be provided in the configuration.
 The example neural network files we provide (/example/tfjs_1c8/*) are trained for a 1class8 policy and may not provide accurate strength estimates for passwords created under different policies.

 For more detail on training the neural network, please see https://github.com/cupslab/neural_network_cracking

+For more detail on importing a custom TensorFlow model, refer to https://www.tensorflow.org/js/tutorials/conversion/import_saved_model

 ## Dependencies